Marine Corps Air Station Iwakuni: USMC F-35B aircraft

 The first aircraft of Marine Fighter Attack Squadron 121 "Green Knights" (VMFA-121) arrived on 18 January 2017.
 This became the first forward deployed F-35B Lightning II squadron in the United States Marine Corps.
 They have since flown show of force sorties against North Korea.

 Role and operations

+MCAS Iwakuni supports transportation of military assets between sea and shore through use of its co-located harbor and airfield.

 US Marine Corps

 Marine Aircraft Group 12 (MAG-12) contains the rotary and fixed wing aircraft assets of Marine Corps Air Station Iwakuni.
 MAG-12 is home to three flying squadrons, an aviation logistics squadron, and a ground support squadron.